FREQUENTLY ASKED QUESTIONS ON TRADEMARKS

 What is a trademark?
 How is it defined under Philippine law?

-Under Republic Act No. 8293 or the Intellectual Property Code of the Philippines (IP Code), a trademark is defined as any visible sign capable of distinguishing the goods (trademark) or services (service mark) of an enterprise.
+A trademark is defined as any visible sign capable of distinguishing the goods (trademark) or services (service mark) of an enterprise (Republic Act No. 8293 or the Intellectual Property Code of the Philippines [IP Code]).
 Under this definition, a stamped or marked container of goods also qualifies as a trademark or service mark.

 Is it necessary to have a trademark registered in the Philippines?